grocerycrud/documentation/2.x/api/set-skin.md

 Choose between two skins: Bootstrap v3 and Bootstrap V4

-The default skin is Bootstrap V3 or else you can set the skin as 'bootstrap-v3'.
+The default skin is Bootstrap V4 or else you can set the skin as 'bootstrap-v4'.
 In order to change the default skin to Bootstrap V4, you simply need to add the below line of code:

-<pre><code class="language-php">$crud->setSkin('bootstrap-v4');</code></pre>

-You can find a full example below:
+<pre><code class="language-php">$crud->setSkin('bootstrap-v3'); // Choose between 'bootstrap-v3' and 'bootstrap-v4'</code></pre>

 <pre><code class="language-php">
-$crud->setSkin('bootstrap-v4');
+$crud->setSkin('bootstrap-v3');
 $crud->setTable('customers');
 $crud->setSubject('Customer', 'Customers');
 $crud->columns(['customerName','phone','addressLine1','creditLimit']);